Varadad/final_project_2020Sp/README.md

 If 25% of the total population is strictly asked to follow a lockdown, 50% of the total hospital beds will become vacant.

-Test-1: Before doubling the number of beds
+Test-1: Before the implementation of lockdown

 The following plot shows the simulation results depecting how beds in hospitals are occupied and how they will overflow after certain time.